 You can book your pet in for the operation on any weekday.
 There is no waiting list.
 Dogs should be kept indoors the night before and not fed after 8pm unless you are directed otherwise by the veterinary surgeon.
 Plenty of water should be made available.
 A full general anaesthetic is given, and you will be offered pre-anaesthetic screening for your pet.
 This is a blood and urine test to assess the dog for any internal problems that may affect the safety of the anaesthetic.

 Dogs are admitted before 8.15am, or after an appointment if they have not seen the vet recently.
 After a physical examination they are given a sedative injection to remove any anxiety.
 The operation is performed during the morning, and pain relieving injections are used to keep the dog comfortable.
 During the operation and recovery, the dog is monitored by trained nurses and advanced technical equipment for maximum safety.
-Bitches undergo a full ovariohysterectomy - we remove the womb and the ovaries, and she will have stitches under her tummy.
+Bitches undergo an ovariectomy - we remove the ovaries, and she will have stitches under her tummy.
 Male dogs have both testicles removed and have stitches just in front of the scrotum.

 How long does it take for my dog to recover?